About the project

 Documentation and analysis of candombe drumming

-The project is led by an interdisciplinary team.
+The project was led by an interdisciplinary team.
 Luis Jure, a composer with expertise in music theory, has been documenting and analyzing candombe drumming since the 1990s.
 Martín Rocamora, an electrical engineer, specializes in signal processing and machine learning for computational music analysis.

 In our work, we take an intermediate approach that combines elements of ethnomusicology, systematic musicology, and empirical musicology.
 This approach is based on music theory, ethnomusicology, and computational musicology.
 In this research, new tools were developed and existing tools were optimized to extract meaningful musical information directly from audio and, in some cases, video recordings.
 We used traditional digital signal processing and music information retrieval techniques, as well as innovative machine learning techniques, for automatic analysis and data extraction and visualization in computer-aided analysis.